F1PFC/TTN_GPS_Tracker/Readme.md

 <img src="/Pictures/35.jpg" width="650"/>
 <br><br>

-For the 'Process ID' enter thr number copied from the Cayenne dashboard URL earlier, and click on 'default key' for the Access key.
+For the 'Process ID' enter the number copied from the Cayenne dashboard URL earlier, and click on 'default key' for the Access key.
 Then click on 'Add Integration'

 <br><br>
 <img src="/Pictures/36.jpg" width="650"/>